 Afterward, they discuss the details of each shot and present the final VFX materials to the director, producer, and other members of the filmmaking team.
 In a movie scene, VFX supervisors have the ability to tell the VFX artists what kind of effects to use for any given shot.

 The VFX Coordinator organizes all the VFX for the show.
 This includes: Working on all aspects of the visual effects in the post-production process – Being able to understand the workflows for the visual effects – Managing schedules and resources – Scheduling and managing shots – Coordinating visual effects – Assisting with the post-production workflow of the film.

 Special Effects Coordinator

-The Director wants explosions, natural disasters, or general destruction on the set of a movie or television show, and that’s where the Special Effects coordinators come in.
+The Director wants explosions, natural disasters, or general destruction on a movie or television show set, and that’s where the Special Effects coordinators come in.
 Special effects can include everything from a gas explosion in a movie to a car crash in a movie.

-These are one form practical effect, however these days it is more and more common to included special makeup effects under the header of the term “practical effects.”
+These are one form of practical effect.
+However, these days it is more and more common to include special makeup effects under the header of the term “practical effects.”

 The special effects coordinator is responsible for coordinating the work of several other departments, which may include make-up, stunts, costume, and art departments, to create the desired result.

-This includes everything from hiring the right people to get the job done, to making sure the equipment and materials are in place when they need them to be.
+This includes everything from hiring the right people to get the job done to ensure the equipment and materials is in place when needed.